EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

 Data preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The origami structures were measured on a smTIRF microscope with two separate EMCCD cameras and ALEX at an exposure time of 50 ms. The resulting data would then be videos of consecutive frames from each channel with .tif file format.
+The origami structures were measured on a smTIRF microscope with two separate EMCCD cameras and ALEX at an exposure time of 50 ms. The resulting data would then be videos of consecutive frames from each channel with *.tif* file format.
 You can find a couple of example raw data on `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_.

+*(Maybe a figure here similar to what we have for static 2C to show the two cameras and excitation scheme GR)*

 .. _localization:
 Co-Localization of Molecules